 Rents from property whether residential or commercial, real estate or personal property, are includable in gross income.
 Royalties from publications of any type are also includable in gross income.
-Alimony payments received are includable in gross income.
+Alimony payments received are included in gross income for divorces before January 1, 2019.
+Alimony payments received for divorces finalized after December 31, 2018 are excluded from gross income.